 As with any city, OF COURSE you have to try the local food in Budapest!
 In Budapest, you have to know up front that you’re going to get some paprika.
 We personally LOVE paprika, so pour it on!

 Number 1 on the menu has to be goulash.
 Did your grandparents ever make this for you growing up?
 Ours did, and sorry Grandma but I gotta say Budapest’s chefs are pretty damn good.

 Number 2 in our opinion is Hungarian chocolate.
 As self-proclaimed chocolate connoisseurs, we ALWAYS love when a city has its own take on chocolate.
 Budapest did not disappoint!
 There are almost too many chocolate bar options to choose from!

 Pálinka is Budapest’s local liquor choice, and we may have had one or three too many.
 We loved it, especially when the bar is cheering you on because they LOVE when outsiders order a round of Pálinka.
 We even had to get some for our wedding back in the states!
 It’s that good.

 Can’t say no to fried dough!
 Langos is flat bread made with flour, yeast, water and salt.
 You’ll frequently see it topped with mashed potatoes, sour cream yogurt, grated cheese, ham or sausages.
 Definitely a staple at the Central Market Hall.

-Churches and Opera Houses
+Tour Budapest Churches & Opera Houses

 Budapest’s architecture is unbelievable, and in our opinion is best captured in a tour of these 4 buildings (in addition to Parliament of course):